WallarooLabs/wally/book/getting-started/run-a-wallaroo-application-docker.md

 docker exec -it wally env-setup
 ```

-You can shut down the cluster with this command once processing has finished:
+You can shut down the cluster with this command at any time:

 ```bash
 cluster_shutdown 127.0.0.1:5050